 Colored Metal Finish

 The rarest type of metal finish is a dyed finish.
-It is very rare because it is difficult to finish a metal item in a colored finish.
-Metals don’t naturally come in bright colors so the color has to be faked.
+It’s rare because it is difficult to finish a metal item in a colored finish.
+Metals faucets aren’t available in bright colors, so if you choose something colorful you should know that it won’t be organic.

 Frequently Asked Questions (FAQ)FAQ